gtatiya/Deep-Multi-Sensory-Object-Categorization/README.md

 ## Dependencies

-`Python 3.5.4` is used for development and following packages are required to run the code:
+`Python 3.5.4` is used for development and following packages are required to run the code:<br>
 `pip install googledrivedownloader`<br>
 `pip install matplotlib`<br>
 `pip install tensorflow-gpu`<br>